 Dr. Stevens earned her doctorate in Neurobiology from Duquesne University under the supervision of Dr. John Pollock and published multiple papers in the field of pain biology and neuroscience.
 Prior to completing her Ph.D., Dr. Stevens earned her Master's of Science degree from Chatham University under the supervision of Dr. David Fraser and the University of Pittsburgh, Dr. Julie Fiez' lab, examining neuroimaging in Parkinson's disease in a clinical population.
-Dr. Stevens is currently studying neuroinflammation in her lab at PSUGA and is a mentor in the CURE lab.
+Dr. Stevens is currently studying neuroinflammation in her lab at PSUGA and is a mentor in the SECURE lab.